zzxxtt/ubuntu-16-nginx-php-7.0-mysql-5/README.md

 ## Usage

-Please note this image is explictly intended to be run as a non-privildged user.
+Please note this image is explictly intended to be run as a non-privileged user.
 Ensure you specify a user id (UID) other than zero when you run it.
 Running as root will not function.

 ```bash